telerik-boneyard/backend-services-push-hybrid-advanced/README.md

 	An app called "My App" is created for you with an AppBuilder project set up.
 2. Click **My App** in the navigation bar at the top to go the app home.
 3. Create a Backend Services project.
 If you want to have sample data preloaded, select the **Start from the Friends app** option.
 Otherwise select the **Start from scratch** option.
-4. Once the Backend Services project is ready, go to **Overview > API Keys**.
+4. Once the Backend Service project is ready, go to **Overview > AppID & Keys**.
-5. Take note of your API Key.
+5. Take note of your App ID.
 6. Go back to the AppBuilder project.
 7. Open the `backend-services-push-hybrid-advanced/backend-services-push-hybrid-advanced/scripts/config.js` file.
-8. Locate the `app.config.everlive.apiKey` variable and replace its value with the Backend Services API Key that you acquired earlier.
+8. Locate the `app.config.everlive.appId` variable and replace its value with the Backend Services App ID that you acquired earlier.
 9. If you want to run the app on Android devices, locate the `app.androidProjectNumber` variable and replace its value with your Google project number.
 More details on obtaining the project number can be found on [Google Developers](https://developers.google.com/console/help/new/#projectnumber).
 10. Finally, set up push notifications in your Backend Services project as explained in [Enabling Push Notifications](http://docs.telerik.com/platform/backend-services/javascript/push-notifications/push-enabling).